tdefa/cell_type_2c/README.md

 ##### activate your conda env ex:

-####execute the following command in the console in the code directory python main_cluster_split.py --path_to_czi_folder /media/tom/Elements1/to_take/test_pipeline/ --list_folder test1/ test2/ --new_probe Pdgfratest 35 0.42 --new_probe Pdgfratest2 40 0.62  --dico_name_save test_for_hugo --prepare_czi 1 --segmentation 1 --spot_detection 1 --classify 1 --save_plot 1
+#### execute the following command in the console in the code directory it will compute all the mapping and images
+python main_cluster_split.py --path_to_czi_folder /media/tom/Elements1/to_take/test_pipeline/ --list_folder test1/ test2/ --new_probe Pdgfratest 35 0.42 --new_probe Pdgfratest2 40 0.62  --dico_name_save test_for_hugo --prepare_czi 1 --segmentation 1 --spot_detection 1 --classify 1 --save_plot 1